 First, we should find the maximum of $V_r$ in the eikonal limit given by (\ref{vreikonal}).
 Including charge will introduce a new turning point in this potential.
 However we can show that the black hole will continue having only one maximum as long as we are outside of the event horizon and the condition $|Q|<M$ is verified, preserving thus the validity of the WKB method.

 To see why, we notice that the potential can be written as

 Considering only $r>0$, it is obvious that the $V^{\mathrm{eik}}_r(r)$ changes sign at the horizons $r_\pm$ and $r_a$ given by \eqref{rpm} and \eqref{rh}.
 As $r\rightarrow0$ the potential diverges to $+\infty$; at $r_-<r< r_+$ it becomes negative and attains a local minimum.
-When $r_+<r<r_a$ it becomes positive and goes to zero as $r\rightarrow0$, so there has to be local maximum in this region and, as we have seen, it must be the only one of $V_r(r)$.
+When $r_+<r<r_a$ it becomes positive and goes to zero as $r\rightarrow r_a$, so there has to be local maximum in this region and, as we have seen, it must be the only one of $V_r^{\mathrm{eik}}(r)$.

-As in section \ref{eik}, we will consider a test scalar field and compute its QNM spectra and greybody factor in the eikonal limit.
-In appendix \ref{AppendixA} we show that, like for the uncharged black hole we considered previously, the results we obtain in this section are generalizable for perturbations of arbitrary spin.
+As in section \ref{eik}, we will consider a test scalar field in the eikonal limit and compute its QNM spectra together with its greybody factor.
+In appendix \ref{AppendixA} we show that, like for the uncharged black hole we have considered previously, the results to be obtained in this section are generalizable for perturbations of arbitrary spin.